Skip to main content

 Ideally, we generate YAML files.
 This ensures that they are valid, correctly formatted and consistent.
 However, many YAML files are manually edited, even if they were originally generated by systems.
 This article describes some standard tools that help us maintain YAML documents, regardless of how they are created or changed.

 All of these tools become most effective when they work automatically.
-We can run them in text editors and with pre-commit hooks that call them when we commit changes to version control.
+We can run them in text editors and with Git hooks that call them when we commit changes to version control.
 We should also run them in continuous integration pipelines.
 If they run in continuous integration, we ensure that all of the YAML files in a project are always maintained to the same standard.

 Formatting, Linting and Validating YAML #